-The update and modernization of the Bank's procurement policy is aimed in particular at: (i) incorporating worldwide advances in public procurement practice; and (ii) providing greater flexibility in use of more appropriate instruments to improve value-for-money considerations while maintaining fiduciary standards.
+The modernization and alignment of the Bank's procurement policy with the PPDPA Act and Regulations is aimed in particular at: (i) incorporating worldwide advances in public procurement practice; and (ii) providing greater flexibility in use of more appropriate instruments to improve value-for-money considerations while maintaining fiduciary standards.
 The Bank will continue to develop the necessary tools to allow procurement staff to discharge their fiduciary mandate.
 Enhanced reliance on monitoring results and measuring performance and increased reliance on credible institutions and procedures will be an important cornerstone of the policy.

-The policy will apply to the full procurement cycle: from project design (focusing on broad institutional procurement arrangements, market analysis, strategic procurement planning, and applicable rules and procedures) to contract execution, including measurement of overall and transactional performance, quality and results.
-While adhering to the current approach in terms of which the Bank remains at 'arm's length' in handling procurement processes managed by executing and implementing agencies, the policy will, more meaningfully address contract administration and monitoring.
-The role of the Bank in this important phase will be mainly capacity building.
+The policy will apply to the full procurement cycle (supply chain): from project design (focusing on broad institutional procurement arrangements, market analysis, strategic procurement planning, project appraisal, Financing/Framework Agreements and applicable rules and procedures) to contract execution and management, including measurement of overall and transactional performance, quality and results.
+The Bank shall adhere to the provisions of the PPDPA Act which includes "shared procurement" and handling procurement processes managed by executing and implementing agencies through Framework Agreements.
+The role of the Bank shall include capacity building, and in this stage shall address contract administration and monitoring through this policy.
+The Framework Agreements shall provide, on a project by project basis, procurement guidelines for each project/programme including oversight roles for implementing agents.
+The FA shall stipulate whether the procurement to be used shall be for prior review or post review of the Bank, whilst adhering to the PPDPA Act.